Best Online Bachelor’s in Computer Engineering 2021

 Curriculum for an Online Bachelor’s Degree in Computer Engineering

-- This introductory course explores the fundamentals of circuit theory.
+- Circuit Theory: This introductory course explores the fundamentals of circuit theory.
 Students study the techniques and principles behind electrical circuit analysis and learn how to apply such laws as Ohm’s and Kirchhoff’s.
 Other topics include steady power, three phase and Fourier problems.

-- In this online computer engineering degree course, students take an in–depth look at the software design process by using UML and object–oriented languages.
+- Software Design: In this online computer engineering degree course, students take an in–depth look at the software design process by using UML and object–oriented languages.
 Students in this course learn to critique the design process, a skill that enables them to detect problems at an earlier stage.

-- ECE students must take a course in microprocessors.
+- Microprocessors: ECE students must take a course in microprocessors.
 Students learn about electronic design and the role of microprocessors and microcontrollers.
 Standard topics include I/O, memory devices and microcomputer architecture.